Trevin-Small/Fractals-JS/README.md

 ## JS-Fractals https://trevin-small.github.io/JS-Fractals/

 ### The mechanics behind JS-Fractals can be broken down into simple rules that are applied recursively.
+In this example, we will use the circle, but other shapes (just squares for now!) follow the same rules.

 ### First, a center or 'parent' circle is drawn.
 ![Initial Circle](https://github.com/Trevin-Small/JS-Fractals/blob/main/images/Initial_Circle.png)